Last updated on October 11, 2024

 What Are the Odds of Opening an Oil Slick Foil?

-The only place you can get oil slick foils is the Compleat Bundles.
+The only place you can get oil slick foils are the Compleat Bundles.
 If you get this product, you have a 100% chance of opening some of the foils.
 Each bundle contains five basic lands and two mythics.

 Are Oil Slick Foils Valuable?

-The price of oil slick foils varies widely, depending on how much play the foiled card sees.
-The basics are noticeably expensive at $3-4 apiece depending on your land of choice.
+No products found.The price of oil slick foils varies widely, depending on how much play the foiled card sees.
+The basics are noticeably expensive around $5 apiece or more depending on your land of choice.
 This is quite a lot for basics, which often cost pennies.
+Take the No products found. for example which is a clear favorite among the dark-themed cards.

 Oil Slick Foils vs. Regular Foils